Rules adopted on 19 November 2022

 A resolution to dissolve the Society shall only be passed at a General Meeting provided the resolution is passed by at least two-thirds of the members present and voting.
 The dissolution shall take effect from the date of the resolution and the members of the Council shall be responsible for the winding up of the assets and liabilities of the Society.
 Any surplus assets shall be given to a charity or charities nominated by the Council.

-Notices shall be deemed to have been served 48 hours after posting to the last address recorded by the membership Secretary or relevant Regional Secretary.
+Notices shall be deemed to have been served 48 hours after posting to the last address recorded by the relevant Regional Secretary.